Gastroenterology is a fast-moving and hugely varied specialty.

 Interview content

-The interview will consist of four questions between 5-10 minutes in length.
+The interview will be split across two separate stations with a separate pair of interviewers scoring you on the areas within their station.
+There will be four questions between 5 - 10 minutes in length.
 You will be marked on these questions and your communication skills, giving five scored areas in total.
-You will be scored by two interviewers on each question.
+The headings below show the question areas and in which station they will be covered, along with information about what will be assessed.

 Clinical scenario considerations